Supplier Code of Conduct

 3. Consent & Data Subject Rights

-• Enforce consent requirements: Suppliers must not process or share personal data without valid, documented consent where required.
-They must comply with opt-out and Do-Not-Track signals.
+• Respect consent: No personal data should be processed or shared without valid, documented consent where required.
+Suppliers must honour opt-out and Do-Not-Track signals.

-• Support rights under law: Suppliers must enable the exercise of data subject rights under GDPR, UK GDPR, CCPA, and Australian Privacy Principles (APPs), including access, correction, deletion, and data portability, when applicable.
+• Enable user rights: Support individuals’ rights under GDPR, UK GDPR, CCPA, and Australian Privacy Principles (APPs) — including access, correction, deletion, and data portability.

 4. Security & Risk Management

-• Implement strong security: Suppliers must maintain robust security frameworks including encryption, access controls, audit logging, and patch management.
-Use of multi-factor authentication and secure software development practices is expected.
+• Maintain robust security: Suppliers must apply encryption, access controls, audit logging, multi-factor authentication, and secure software development practices.

-• Demonstrate compliance: Suppliers must align with ISO/IEC 27001 or equivalent security standards.
-Where requested, Suppliers must provide evidence of compliance, such as certifications, SOC 2 reports, or security assessments.
+• Demonstrate compliance: Maintain alignment with ISO/IEC 27001 or equivalent standards.
+Upon request, provide evidence such as SOC 2 reports, certifications, or audit results.

 5. Responsible Use of Technology

-• Manage identifiers lawfully: The use of cookies, device identifiers, or other tracking mechanisms must be compliant with applicable regulations, with identifiers managed in a transparent, consent-driven manner.
+• Manage identifiers responsibly: The use of cookies, device IDs, or other tracking mechanisms must be transparent and consent-based.

 6. Environmental Responsibility

-• Operate sustainably: Suppliers should reduce their environmental impact by optimising computing infrastructure, lowering emissions, and using renewable energy wherever feasible.
+• Operate sustainably: Strive to reduce environmental impact by optimising computing resources, lowering emissions, and prioritising renewable energy.

-• Promote green practices: This includes supporting remote work, reducing travel, minimising waste, and selecting sustainable suppliers and data centres.
+• Encourage green practices: Support remote work, reduce travel and waste, and choose environmentally responsible suppliers and data centres.

 7. Ethical Business Conduct

-• Act lawfully and ethically: Suppliers must comply with all applicable laws, including anti-bribery (e.g. UK Bribery Act 2010, Australian Criminal Code), anti-corruption, modern slavery legislation (e.g. Australian Modern Slavery Act 2018, UK Modern Slavery Act 2015), and international labour and human rights frameworks.
+• Act lawfully and ethically: Comply with all applicable laws, including anti-bribery, anti-corruption, and modern slavery legislation (e.g., UK Bribery Act 2010, Australian Modern Slavery Act 2018).

-• Avoid conflicts of interest: Suppliers must disclose any actual or perceived conflicts of interest and act with transparency and independence when engaging with AdFixus.
+• Avoid conflicts of interest: Disclose any real or perceived conflicts and act with transparency and independence.

 8. Compliance & Audit Cooperation